ywgx/ki/README.md

 # Kubectl Pro controls the Kubernetes cluster manager

-1. ki -s Select the kubernetes to be connected ( If there are multiple ~/.kube/kubeconfig*,the kubeconfig storage can be kubeconfig-hz,kubeconfig-sh,etc. )
+1. ki -s Select the kubernetes to be connected ( if there are multiple ~/.kube/kubeconfig*,the kubeconfig storage can be kubeconfig-hz,kubeconfig-sh,etc. )
 2. ki List all namespaces
-3. ki xx List all pods in the namespace ( If there are multiple ~/.kube/kubeconfig*,the best matching kubeconfig will be found ),the namespace parameter supports fuzzy matching,after outputting the pod list, grep: XXX filters the query
+3. ki xx List all pods in the namespace ( if there are multiple ~/.kube/kubeconfig*,the best matching kubeconfig will be found ),the namespace parameter supports fuzzy matching,after outputting the pod list, grep: XXX filters the query

          grep: index l ( [ l ] Print the logs for a container in a pod or specified resource )
          grep: index l 100 ( Print the logs of the latest 100 lines )